The Free WOD Clock Built for CrossFit Athletes.

 What is a WOD in CrossFit?

-WOD stands for Workout of the Day.
-In CrossFit, each training session is built around a specific WOD — a defined set of movements and a scoring format.
-WODs come in several formats: AMRAP (score by rounds), EMOM (score by completion), For Time (score by finishing time), and Tabata (score by total reps at minimum).
-A WOD clock is a specialized timer designed to support all of these formats.
+WOD is an abbreviated form of Workout of the Day.
+The training session in CrossFit is centered in a particular WOD, i.e., a set of movements and a format of scoring.
+WODs are of various types, such as AMRAP (score by rounds), EMOM (score by completion), For Time (score by the time of completion) and Tabata (score by total reps completed at minimum).
+A WOD clock is a special clock that is able to provide any of these formats.

 Yes.
-Open the WOD clock on any device connected to your gym display via HDMI or wireless cast.
-The large clock display is designed for visibility across a training floor.
-The audio beeps will play through any connected speaker system.
+Turn on the WOD clock on any other device that is connected to your gym display either on HDMI cable or wireless cast.
+The large clock display will be set up in such a way that it can be seen on a training floor.
+The audio beeps will sound in any speaker system that is connected.

 Is this WOD clock free?

 Yes, completely free.
-No account, subscription, or download required.
-Works in any modern browser on any device — phone, tablet, laptop, or desktop.
+No charge, subscriptions or downloads.
+Browse anything in any current-day browser on any device phone, tablet, laptop, or desktop.